 The Commission will report the results of its efforts to promote consultation with Indian tribes.
 Reporting is intended to be comprehensive and may include, but is not limited to, the scope of consultation efforts, the cost of these efforts, and the effectiveness of consultation activities.
 The Commission will provide a comprehensive listing of the topics on which consultations were held, training, innovations, and the engagement of senior leadership in these efforts.
-Each consultation the Commission holds will be transcribed.
-The transcript from each consultation will be posted on the Commission's website.
+Each consultation will be posted on the Commission's website.
 Indian tribes will also be given an opportunity to submit written comments.
 The Commission will post on its website any documents and correspondence with Indian Tribes that address the Implementation of the Final Federal Action Stage described in Section VII of this Policy, narratives describing significant consultation efforts, and forthcoming consultation opportunities.